Do you already have your bachelor’s degree?

 Individuals with undergraduate degrees in non-teachable subjects can also pursue initial teacher certification as post-bachelor’s students, but considerably more disciplinary coursework will be required.
 In this case, the timeframe needed to complete all teacher certification requirements, including the internship year, will likely be three years or longer.
 These applicants may consider earning a second bachelor’s degree in the process of meeting certification requirements.

 After completing all required coursework and passing the appropriate Michigan Test for Teacher Certification (MTTC) subject test, candidates complete a full-time teaching internship that lasts a full school year.
 Concurrent with the internship, interns take 12 credits of graduate-level coursework, some of which can later be applied to selected graduate programs (with faculty approval).
-To be eligible for the internship, candidates must have an overall GPA of at least 2.5 as well as a GPA of at least 2.5 in the teaching major, teaching minor and required professional education courses (with no individual grade in a required TE/CEP course below 2.0).
+To be eligible for the internship, candidates must have an overall GPA of at least 2.5 as well as a GPA of at least 2.5 in the teaching major and required professional education courses (with no individual grade in a required TE/CEP course below 2.0).
 Elementary candidates must have grades of at least 2.0 in all courses on the Elementary Planned Program, and secondary world language majors must meet oral proficiency standards in their language.
 Finally, all students must demonstrate proficiency with technology and satisfy the College of Education’s professional standards.